psaumur/CCNA_Course_Notes/Course_Notes/Intro_to_CLI.md

 Router(config)# enable secret (password)

-// enable secret will ALWAYS be encrypted (at level 5)
+// enable secret will ALWAYS be encrypted (by MD5 "Message Digest Algorithm 5" cryptographic hash function. denoted in the config files as 5)

 ---